Epidemiologia/Epidemiologia.github.io/es/posts/journal-club-syndemics/index.rst

 .. description:
 .. type: text

-This tuesday 23/02 we will have Sabrina Camargo presenting the paper "Dynamics of Interacting diseases" as part of the activitis of our Journal-club.
+This tuesday, 23/02, we will have Sabrina Camargo presenting the paper "Dynamics of Interacting diseases" as part of the activities of our Journal-club.
 The presentation will be at EMAp's meeting room. the link to the article is below:

 http://journals.aps.org/prx/abstract/10.1103/PhysRevX.4.041005